Lolu chungechunge lwabekwa kunqolobane. Uyacelwa ubuze umbuzo omusha uma udinga usizo.

 You can use the User Agent Switcher extension to do that, as an alternative to downgrading or installing Firefox Portable.

-If you need help using that extension to disguise Firefox, see the Websites say that Firefox is outdated or incompatible even though it's the latest version article's "Workaround for broken websites" section.
+If you need help using that extension to disguise Firefox, see the How to reset the default user agent on Firefox article's "Workaround for broken websites" section.
 Link:

 Any chance we could get you to try using 17 and the user agent workaround suggested by AliceWyman to verify that is the issue?
 It would help us a great deal since you have to be logged in to reproduce the error you reported.

 Firefox 17.0.1 will fix a number of issues related to website incompatibility, including problems with some online banking sites ( ref.) .
 You should try updating to Firefox 17.0.1 when it comes out.